oktadev/okta-blog/_source/_posts/2023-09-15-oauth-api-tokens.md

 ## Shift from static API tokens to OAuth 2.0 for better security

-As with many technologies, this ease of use increased exposure to risk.
-Static tokens introduce multiple security concerns that could leave APIs vulnerable.

-Unlike the short-lived OAuth 2.0 tokens, static tokens typically have a long life, setting the stage for risk.
-API tokens in query parameters are particularly dangerous.
+As with many technologies, this ease of use comes with a corresponding increase in exposure to risk.
+Unlike short-lived OAuth 2.0 tokens, static tokens typically have a long life.
+API tokens set in query parameters are particularly dangerous.
 Browsers save URLs in history, and logging systems may record the entire URL, exposing the token more readily than when using HTTP headers.

-Let's better understand the security concerns associated with API tokens and dive into the concerns they present.
+To better understand the security concerns associated with static API tokens, let's dive into some of their characteristics in detail, and compare and contrast to OAuth 2.0 as an alternative.

 **Access risks when using static API tokens**

 Static tokens can fall into the wrong hands, leading to unauthorized access.
-For example, inadvertently checking them into source control systems happens, and front-end web applications can't maintain confidentiality by exposing network requests, including adding API tokens, to all application users.
-Since static tokens are long-lived, this risk is particularly concerning as the outcome of a stolen token is impactful — a stolen static token remains active until manually inactivated or when it finally expires, allowing unauthorized access.
+For example, static tokens can inadvertently get checked into source control systems, exposing the token inadvertently to repository viewers and the source control history.
+Since static tokens are long-lived, the risk of exposing tokens is particularly concerning as the outcome of a stolen token is impactful — a stolen static token remains active until manually inactivated or when it finally expires, allowing unauthorized access.

 **Token rotation troubles**